mesonbuild/meson/README.md

 Note that the source checkout may not be `meson` because it would clash with the generated binary name.

+This will zip all files inside the source checkout into the script which includes hundreds of tests, so you might want to temporarily remove those before running it.

 ####Running

 Meson requires that you have a source directory and a build directory